koderzi/electron-dev/README.md

 How to use:

-1. Create a VNC virtual display by using code `electron-dev -c` in vscode terminal.
+1. Create a VNC virtual display by using command "electron-dev -c" in the VSCode terminal.
-2. Start TigerVNC connect to `localhost:5900`.
-Please make sure that authentication option `none` have been enabled.
+2. Start TigerVNC and connect to "localhost:5900".
+Make sure that authentication option "none" is enabled.
-3. Once connected, you can start your electron app using code `electron-dev -s`.
-Please make sure that you are in the app directory before start.
+3. Once connected, you can start your Electron app using command "electron-dev -s".
+Make sure that you are in the app directory before starting.